ORESoftware/live-mutex/README.md

 ```

-### If you want, you can just create your own promise wrapper like so:
+### If you want, you can just create your own promise wrapper in your app, like so:

 ```js